hoodiecrow/ConsTcl/README.md

   $vec fill! $fill
 }
 ```
 ## Identifier validation

 __idcheckinit__

 __idchecksubs__

 __idcheck__

 __varcheck__

-Some routines for checking if a string is a valid identifier. `idcheckinit`
-checks the first character, `idchecksubs` checks the rest. `idcheck` calls the
-others and raises errors if they fail.
-A valid symbol is still an invalid
-identifier if has the name of some keyword, which `varcheck` checks, for a set
-of keywords given in the standard.
+Some routines for checking if a string is a valid identifier. `idcheckinit` checks the first character, `idchecksubs` checks the rest. `idcheck` calls the others and raises an error if they fail.
+A valid symbol is still an invalid identifier if has the name of some keyword, which `varcheck` checks, for a set of keywords given in the standard.

 ```
 proc ::constcl::idcheckinit {init} {